-No matter how you get them, these DIY strawberry popsicles will certainly be a hit.
+No matter where you get your berries, these DIY strawberry popsicles will certainly be a hit.

 - You control the ingredients.

-- There’s no added sugar or chemicals you can’t pronounce in these treats.
+- There’s no added sugar or chemicals you can’t pronounce.

 - There are no artificial dyes.
 Red dye is one of the worst offenders.
 But we’re just using fresh strawberries to make this rich red color.

 - They’re waste-free.
 No plastic sleeves to find later in the yard or even worse, in the water supply.